aarongustafson/jekyll-webmention_io/docs/CODE_OF_CONDUCT.md

 ---
-title: "Jekyll Webmention.io Contributor Covenant Code of Conduct"
+title: "Contributor Covenant Code of Conduct"
 ---

-# Contributor Covenant Code of Conduct

 ## Our Pledge